auth0/docs/articles/quickstart/native/react-native-expo/interactive.md

 <!-- markdownlint-disable MD002 MD012 MD041 -->

 This Quickstart is for the Expo framework.
-To integrate Auth0 into your React Native application, please refer to the <a href="https://auth0.com/docs/quickstart/native/react-native/interactive" target="_blank">React Native Quickstart</a>
+To integrate Auth0 into your React Native application, please refer to the <a href="https://auth0.com/docs/quickstart/native/react-native/interactive" target="_blank" rel="noreferrer">React Native Quickstart</a>

 ::: warning
 This SDK is not compatible with "Expo Go" app.
 It is compatible only with Custom Dev Client and EAS builds.